dreamcatcher-tech/network/ideas/Interpulse/CRM/Routing Structure.md

 The customer object can find itself in the sector it is included in, to determine its next cycle ?
 Customer membership in a sector is set by the gps in the customer and the geometry in the sectory - nothing else.
 ? how to handle new data being stored exclusively in our system, like the generated manifests ?

+Try develop the reducer and the UI at the same time, in stotybook, using a harness rather than the full blockchain.